-John is an experienced surgeon, and holds the British Small Animal Veterinary Association certificate in small animal surgery.
-He is an RCVS Advanced Practitioner in Small Animal Surgery, making him the highest qualified small animal surgeon in the local area.
+Vet and Greenbay owner, John, is an experienced surgeon, and holds the British Small Animal Veterinary Association certificate in small animal surgery.
+He is an RCVS Advanced Practitioner in Small Animal Surgery, making him one of the highest qualified small animal surgeons in the local area.
 ‘Advanced Practitioner’ is an official recognition of a veterinary surgeon’s particular knowledge and skills in a designated field of veterinary practice and verifies that they continue to be up to date in their field over and above the minimum requirements for continuing professional development.

 John is able to perform both orthopaedic (bone and joint) surgeries and more advanced soft tissue surgical procedures, including:

-- Cruciate ligament surgery (TTA rapid and Orthozip techniques)
+- Cruciate ligament surgery (TTA rapid, TPLO and Orthozip techniques)

 - Fracture repairs

-- BOAS surgery – surgery to reduce airway obstruction in short-nosed dogs
+- BOAS surgery – surgery to reduce airway obstruction in short-nosed (brachycephalic) dogs

 - Removal of tumours affecting the mouth and jaw bone